Algeria • UNESCO World Heritage Site

 Endangered Saharan Cypress Groves

-Encounter one of Earth's rarest tree species through the endangered Saharan cypress (Cupressus dupreziana) that survives in isolated groves within Tassili n'Ajjer.
-These remarkable trees represent living relics from wetter climatic periods, adapted to extreme desert conditions through deep root systems accessing underground water sources.
-With only approximately 233 mature trees remaining in the wild, these ancient specimens can live over 2,000 years and provide critical ecological refugia for desert wildlife.
-The cypress groves demonstrate how pockets of higher elevation and specific microclimates within Tassili n'Ajjer support vegetation communities that have disappeared elsewhere in the Sahara, making the site invaluable for understanding desert ecosystem evolution and providing hope for conservation of endangered species in harsh environments.
+Encounter one of Earth's rarest tree species through endangered Saharan cypress (Cupressus dupreziana) surviving in isolated groves within Tassili n'Ajjer.
+These remarkable trees represent living relics from wetter climatic periods, adapted to extreme desert conditions through deep root systems.
+With only approximately 233 mature trees remaining in the wild, these ancient specimens can live over 2,000 years and provide critical refugia for desert wildlife.
+The cypress groves demonstrate how higher elevation pockets support vegetation communities that have disappeared elsewhere in the Sahara, making the site invaluable for understanding desert ecosystem evolution.
+Pro tip: Book 7-10 day expeditions to reach remote cypress groves at higher elevations, as these rare trees are located far from standard 4-5 day routes.

 Recommended